technicalpickles/homesick/README.markdown

     homesick list

-To pull your castle (omit CASTLE_NAME to pull all castles):
+To pull your castle (or all castles):

-    homesick pull CASTLE_NAME
+    homesick pull --all|CASTLE_NAME

 To push your castle: